Sourdough Lemon Bars

 How to Store

-Because these bars have an egg custard base, they need to be stored in the refrigerator in an airtight container or on a plate wrapped in plastic wrap.
-I recommend using within 2-3 days.
+Because these bars have an egg custard base, they need to be stored in the refrigerator.
+I recommend storing them in an airtight container or on a plate wrapped in plastic wrap.
+They are best if consumed within 2-3 days.

 I hope you enjoyed this sourdough take on traditional lemon bars.
 If you did, will you please leave a star rating?
-It is hugely helpful for my site to get your feedback.
+I am always open to your feedback!

 If you love sourdough, check out these other delicious sourdough recipes: